This fall foliage 2022 map shows you when and where all the leaves are changing

 It’s now September, and that means cooler temperatures, pumpkin spice everything, and the beginning of the best season of all: fall.
-And with fall comes nature’s most colorful show – the changing of the leaves.
+And with fall comes nature’s most colorful show–the changing of the leaves.

 While the fall doesn’t begin in the western hemisphere until Thursday, September 22 and the season technically runs until December 21 there’s an optimal time for viewing the explosions of reds, oranges, and yellows that make up fall foliage.